 How Much Money Do You Need to Live Comfortably in Indiana?

-The average single adult in Indiana needs to earn at least $13.44 per hour, or $27,955 per year, to qualify for a “living wage,” according to MIT’s Living Wage calculator.
+The average single, childless adult in Indiana needs to earn at least $15.78 per hour, or $31,560 per year, to qualify for a “living wage,” according to MIT’s Living Wage calculator.

 What City Has the Lowest Cost of Living in Indiana?

-Below, we’ve listed the 3 cities in Indiana with the lowest cost of living, according to the Council for Economic and Community Research’s (CCER) 2nd Quarter Cost of Living Index.
+Below, we’ve listed the two cities in Indiana with lower cost of living, according to the Council for Economic and Community Research’s (CCER) 2nd Quarter Cost of Living Index for 2022.

 Originally settled and founded by Quakers in 1806, Richmond is the quintessential “All-American City.”
 CCER’s latest Cost of Living Index ranked it as the most affordable city in Indiana.
 Its home prices and healthcare costs are among the lowest in the state.

-A small city of just over 58,000 residents, Kokomo is located a little over an hour’s drive north of Indianapolis.
-It was ranked the second most affordable city in Indiana due to its low cost of housing and transportation.
+A small city of nearly 59,700 residents, Kokomo is located a little over an hour’s drive north of Indianapolis.
+It was ranked the third most affordable city in Indiana due to its low cost of housing and transportation.

 SoFi Home Loans